 Anyway, are you interested in trying a pair?

-Note: I received a pair of THINX underwear in exchange for this review.
+Note: This post is sponsored by Thinx - I received a pair of THINX underwear in exchange for this review.
 However, all opinions are my own!